BatchClayderman/edge-of-stability/README.md

 ## Gradient Descent on Neural Networks Typically Occurs at the Edge of Stability

-Set `mal` to `False` and run `autoTest.py` to start testing edge of stability automatically.
+Run `autoTest.py` to start testing edge of stability automatically.
 This will walk through all the parameters and draw the related figures for the manuscript.

+If you want to generate the malicious image datasets and test, please follow the following steps.

+1. Set `mal` to `False` and run `exAutoTest.py` to download datasets automatically if it is necessary.
-If you want to generate the malicious image datasets again, please run `cifar10-to-png.py` and `addMalicious.py` accordingly.
+2. If you want to generate the malicious image datasets, please run `cifar10-to-png.py` and `addMalicious.py` subsequently.

-Set `mal` to `True` and run `autoTest.py` again to classify different image malicious information hiding approaches.
+3. Set `mal` to `True` and run `exAutoTest.py` again to classify different image malicious information hiding approaches.

 Line 60 of ``gd.py`` is modified to automatically break down inf or nan.
 The script ``mal_gd.py`` is modified to load datasets containing malicious information.